PerIvarStokker/GH-Foundation-testing/README.md

 ## Repo maintenance

+### Helth files
+Repo meta-data files: readme.md, LICENSE, contributing.md, code_of_conduct.md and .gitignore.
+Homework: check out microsoft azure documentatin on these files for reference.

-.github repo at org-level can be used to impose governance regarding helth-files (like readme.md, LICENCE and .ignore)
+.github repo at org-level can be used to impose governance regarding helth-files Repo-specific files override org-level defaults.